simplelocalize/legal/dpa.md

 12. SimpleLocalize.io shall make available to the controller all information necessary to demonstrate compliance with the obligations set forth in this agreement and GDPR.
 This includes, upon request, documentation of technical and organizational measures, records of processing activities, and details of sub-processors engaged.

 13. SimpleLocalize.io shall obtain prior consent from the controller before engaging any new sub-processors.
 This consent may be general or specific, as agreed between the parties.
-SimpleLocalize.io shall notify the controller of any intended changes to the list of sub-processors by publishing a notice on its publicly available Changelog (/changelog) or Blog (/blog) at least 14 days prior to the changes taking effect.
+SimpleLocalize.io shall notify the controller of any intended changes to the list of sub-processors by publishing a notice on its publicly available [Changelog](/changelog) or [Blog](/blog) at least 14 days prior to the changes taking effect.
 The controller may object to the engagement of a new sub-processor within this notice period by providing written notification.
 If the controller does not object within the specified timeframe, consent shall be deemed granted.

+14. SimpleLocalize.io shall, taking into account the nature of processing and the information available to it, assist the Customer in ensuring compliance with the obligations pursuant to Articles 32 to 36 of the GDPR, including obligations related to data protection impact assessments (DPIA) and prior consultations with supervisory authorities.

-14. SimpleLocalize.io shall allow and contribute to audits or inspections conducted by the controller or a designated third-party auditor to verify compliance with this agreement and GDPR.
+15. SimpleLocalize.io shall allow and contribute to audits or inspections conducted by the controller or a designated third-party auditor to verify compliance with this agreement and GDPR.
 Such audits shall be subject to:

     - Prior written notice of at least 90 days.
     - A mutually agreed scope and methodology that ensures minimal disruption to SimpleLocalize.io’s operations.